TomSpencerLondon/fraudulent-activity/README.md

 2. **Count Array**:
     - Opted for the count array due to its simplicity and efficiency.
     - Suitable for the limited range of withdrawals in the problem.
+    - **Reason for selection**:
+        - Provided a balance between performance and simplicity.
+        - Reduced complexity and memory overhead compared to other approaches.

 ---

 ## Conclusion
+This solution effectively leverages a sliding window technique combined with a count array to deliver an optimized, scalable, and efficient approach to solving the problem.
+By minimizing complexity and addressing performance bottlenecks, it demonstrates a pragmatic balance between computational efficiency and implementation simplicity.

-The solution employs a sliding window technique with a count array for optimized performance.
-This approach ensures efficiency, accuracy, and scalability while avoiding unnecessary complexity.
-By focusing on the thought process, challenges, and alternative approaches, this project highlights the importance of structured problem-solving in technical challenges.
+Through a structured exploration of thought processes, challenges, and alternative approaches, this project not only provides a robust solution but also highlights the importance of critical thinking, adaptability, and precision in technical problem-solving.
+This methodology serves as a valuable blueprint for tackling similar algorithmic challenges.

+---